Counseling Degrees & Licenses in Iowa

 Loras College

-Loras College offers two master of arts degrees for aspiring counselors: a master of arts in counseling and a master of arts in school counseling.
+Loras College offers two master of arts degrees for aspiring counselors: a master of arts in clinical mental health counseling and a master of arts in school counseling.
 Both programs are designed for working professionals as well as recent graduates.

-The master of arts in counseling is a 60-credit program that includes nine credits of elective coursework.
+The master of arts in clinical mental health counseling is a 60-credit program with nine elective coursework credits.
 Coursework meets the requirements for licensure in the tri-state area of Iowa, Wisconsin, and Illinois.
 Students may also complete additional training to become certified alcohol and drug counselors.
+Each course is held one morning per week, always ending before noon.

 The master of arts in school counseling is a 39-credit program consisting of 21 credits of core coursework and 18 credits of clinical coursework.
 A practicum and internship fulfill a majority of the required clinical coursework hours.
-Loras College holds the distinction of being the only program to currently offer a school counseling program in the tri-state area.
+Loras College is the only program to offer a school counseling program in the tri-state area.
+Evening classes are offered in a flexible format, made for both working adults and recent college graduates.
+Each class is held one night per week, approximately two-and-a-half hours, starting at 4 p.m. or later.

 • Location: Dubuque, IA